Deeganx3/LinkedList/README.md

 #### TODO
-* Describe all the methode
+* Describe all the methods